soramitsu/scale-codec-js-library/packages/docs/lib/definition-compiler.md

 }
 ```

 -   `Message_Encodable` is an interface that defines **encodable** structure for this type.
-It is an extension of `*_Decoded` type usually with some additions to make possible skip already encoded parts for performance reasons.
+It is an extension of `*_Decoded` type usually with some additions to make possible to skip already encoded parts for performance reasons.
 For `Message` it is:

 ```ts
 interface Message_Encodable {